 Applications for the PhD in Physiology, Biophysics & Systems Biology at Houston Methodist are processed through BioMedCAS.
 To submit an application, you must create a BioMedCAS account and add this program to your application.

 To be considered for program admission, you must have a baccalaureate degree or equivalent from an accredited college or university and show evidence of your abilities for advanced research as indicated by your scholastic records, training, and experience.
 You must be a citizen or permanent resident of the United States or its territories (e.g., Puerto Rico).
-Please note, international applicants are not eligible for admission this cycle, but may be able to apply for Fall 2022 admissions later this year.
+Please note, international applicants are not eligible for admission at this time, but may be able to apply for Fall 2022 admissions at a later time.

 Applicants should have a strong undergraduate background and record of achievement in the biological sciences, including biochemistry, molecular genetics and microbiology, along with undergraduate laboratory research experience.
 Strong backgrounds in chemistry, physics or computer science are also encouraged.